-Josiah Gluck, a three-time Grammy nominee, is equally sought after as a producer/engineer for both studio and live recordings.
+A three-time Grammy nominee, Josiah Gluck is equally sought after as a producer/engineer for both studio and live recordings.
 Josiah’s career took off when he joined GRP Records as Chief Engineer and Technical Director in 1982.
 Among the many projects for GRP, Josiah co-produced and engineered the CD "B.B.
 King Live At The Apollo" which won the Grammy for Best Traditional Blues Album in 1992.
 While at GRP, he engineered several dozen CDs and television theme songs (such as “St. Elsewhere”) for label president, Dave Grusin, and supervised post-production for concert videos.
 Josiah received his first two Grammy nominations while at GRP for Dave Grusin’s “Cinemagic” (1987) and “Happy Anniversary, Charlie Brown” (1989) featuring David Benoit, Patti Austin, Joe Williams, Gerry Mulligan and Chick Corea.

-Josiah received a Grammy nomination for Best Engineered Record (non-classical) was Karrin Allyson’s “Ballads: Remembering John Coltrane” (Concord 2001), which was also nominated for best jazz vocal performance.
+Josiah received a Grammy nomination for Best Engineered Record (non-classical)for Karrin Allyson’s “Ballads: Remembering John Coltrane” (Concord 2001), which was also nominated for best jazz vocal performance.
 Other artists he has recorded and/or produced include Karen Akers, Curtis Stigers Charlie Byrd, Billy Cobham, Freddie Cole, The Heath Brothers, Judy Collins, Eddie Daniels, Nnenna Freelon, (nominated for a Grammy two years in a row for Best Jazz Vocal Perfomance) Randy Goodrum, Jon Hendricks, Maureen McGovern, Marian McPartland, Diane Schuur, Dave Valentin, and Sadao Watanabe.
 He has been the associate producer and engineer on numerous projects for Kevin Eubanks, bandleader for “The Tonight Show” and in 2001 recorded a cross-over project for Metropolitan Opera star, Denyce Graves, entitled “The Lost Days” (RCA Red Seal).

 Josiah’s television career began in the fall of 1988 when he was recruited as music engineer for Broadway Video’s “Night Music,” hosted by David Sanborn and produced by Lorne Michaels (NBC).
-He has also mixed music live on the air for “The Rosie O’Donnell Show,” “Late Night with Conan O’Brien,” “Late Night With Jimmy Fallon” and the “Christmas in Rockefeller Center” telecast on NBC for which he won the local New York Emmy in 1998 for outstanding audio achievement.
+He has also mixed music live on the air for “The Rosie O’Donnell Show,”; “Late Night with Conan O’Brien,” “Late Night With Jimmy Fallon” and the “Christmas in Rockefeller Center” telecast on NBC for which he won the local New York Emmy in 1998 for outstanding audio achievement.

 [ top ]